anonymous-submission-4855/Cackle-submission/README.md

 This repository contains software artifacts from the Cackle Project.
 It has been anonymized for the reviewers.
 Below is a brief description of the folders.
 The model is implemented in Python.
 Modified Starling is written in C++ with code generation tool written in Python.
 Other components implemented in Rust.

-Identifying information, including AWS buckets, and other private information have been removed, so thecode, with the exception of the model, will not execute as is.
+Identifying information, including AWS buckets, and other private information have been removed, so the code, with the exception of the model, may not compile or execute as is.

 - **cackle-cache**: The caching node key-value store
 - **cackle-coordinator**: The coordinator implementation.
 Contains code for executing queries, recording history, and adjusting compute and cache allocation